In this section

 Your witnesses could include:

 If a witness cannot come to the hearing but is willing to give evidence, you should get legal advice.
-Usually, all witnesses are required by the court to attend personally.
+Usually, all witnesses are required by the court to attend in person.

 If any of your witnesses do not want to provide evidence, you can force them to do so by requesting a subpoena.
 A subpoena is a court order that requires a person to appear in court to give evidence or produce documents.